gfranko/jqfactory/README.md

 jqfactory
 =========

 > A jQuery Plugin Factory that provides a consistent foundation and API for building stateful jQuery widgets.
+Inspired by the jQueryUI Widget Factory.

 ##Notable Features
  - Supports jQuery prototype namespacing and event namespacing